06 Mar What is Augmented Reality and how can it help boost productivity within your business?

 People did not accept smartphones until Apple got the user experience right.
 AR is a way to support the workforce in being more productive, empower them to see how their efforts improve outputs.
 The advantage of Industrial AR is that the interface can be tailored to your business cheaply and quickly and with workforce engagement you can design a system which works for the whole business.
 The video below showcases how AGCO’s Group have been developing Google Glass to fit with their existing processes.
 From training and assembly to QA, stock control and field maintenance.

-For more information or to enquire about a space on the workshop, please email Andrew Borland
+For more information or to enquire about a space on any upcoming workshops or even to ask about this technology, please email Andrew Borland